 Regardless of the election’s outcome, future candidates need your experience to help them win!
 Debriefing gives the rest of your local Democratic party access to knowledge, both strategy and experience.
 It’s the direction you wish you’d had when you started your campaign.
 This campaign debrief may be invaluable to future campaigns in your district or state.
 Let them build off of the foundation you’ve laid!

 Now that you’re committed to debriefing with your team, what does that look like?

 Schedule the Meeting

-By a political campaign debriefing, we’re not suggesting an agonizing, multi-million-dollar analysis like those conducted after the 2016 presidential campaign.
-A debriefing might just be your last leadership team meeting, with a twist.
-Instead of planning ahead, you’ll be looking back and crystallizing the lessons to take away from the experience.
+By a political campaign debrief, we’re not suggesting a massive, multi-million-dollar analysis like those conducted after the 2016 presidential campaign.
+A political campaign debrief is the final meeting with your leadership team.
+Instead of planning ahead, look back at your experience.

 Prep for the Conversation